lxl66566/bpm/README.md

 BPM downloads asset into `%userprofile%/bpm/app/<name>` and creates shortcuts and cmd runner for the executables to `%userprofile%/bpm/bin`, which is added to `%path%`.

-After v2.2.7, single `.exe` will be also installed.
+After v2.2.9, single `.exe` and `.msi` can be also downloaded and installed.

 ## Develop